Teaching a learner how to drive

-While a bit of private practice with someone you know can be a good way to save money, it can be a challenge for both parties.
+This can be a good way to save money, but it can also be a challenge for both parties.

-So here are a few tips and skills you’ll need to teach a learner how to drive, and to keep your cool while doing it.
+Here are a few tips and skills you’ll need to teach a learner how to drive, and how to keep your cool while doing it.

 How old must you be to supervise a learner driver?

 To supervise a learner you must be at least 21 years old.
 You must also:

 have held a full driving licence for at least three years

 be qualified to drive the same type of car as the learner, eg manual or automatic

 not be paid to supervise the learner, unless you’re a qualified driving instructor

 Both you and the learner must be insured to drive the car.
 If private lessons are happening in your car, then the learner needs to be added on as an additional driver.

 If they’re learning in their own car, they have to be insured as the main driver and you have to be added as a named driver.
 This ensures that you’re able to take over driving duties and still be covered.